MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-request-method.md

 Return value
 ------------

-(NTSTATUS) If the operation is successful, the callback function must return STATUS\_SUCCESS, or another status value for which NT\_SUCCESS(status) equals TRUE.
+If the operation is successful, the callback function must return STATUS\_SUCCESS, or another status value for which NT\_SUCCESS(status) equals TRUE.
 Otherwise, an appropriate [NTSTATUS](https://msdn.microsoft.com/library/windows/hardware/ff557697) error code.

 Requirements
 ------------